 In my last post chronicling a visit to OFII since getting on the path to citizenship, I attended the two classes which were mandated as part of my immigration classes: “Living and Working in France” and “Civic Formation.”

-Social housing was a subject of a prolonged digression in our class, as one woman, an Ivorian, shared (thankfully, in quite deliberate and paced French) her travails in social housing with her three children in a 20 square meter apartment.
+Social housing was a subject of a prolonged digression in our class, as one woman, an Ivorian, shared (thankfully, in quite deliberate and paced French) her travails in social housing with her three children in a 20-square-meter apartment.
 The French State does guarantee very low rent for those who get social housing, but it can’t guarantee spacious accommodations.
-Our instructor told us that the wait inside the Peripherique (the 20 arrondissements) was roughly 8-10 years, and that you had to renew your place in line each year or you had to start over.
-If you were wiling to live in the suburbs you could get a place within 18 months or even sooner.
+Our instructor told us that the wait inside the périphérique (the 20 arrondissements) was roughly 8-10 years, and that you had to renew your place in line each year or you had to start over.
+If you were willing to live in the suburbs you could get a place within 18 months or even sooner.

 At the end of each class we were given a multiple choice quiz which was graded on completion, not accuracy, and we went over the answers as a class and noted whether we had known this information prior to taking the class.

 So, all is now clear for me to pick up my actual carte de séjour, over 6 months since I obtained legal rights to work and live in France beyond my previous visitor status.
 Apart from keeping up on my regular payments to the various social and governmental agencies I needed to as a French business owner, I wouldn’t need to start thinking about my next visit to the Préfecture for at least another…3 months. 🙂